theupdateframework/pep-on-pypi-with-tuf/README.rst

 and minimizes the impact of a compromised role.

 TUF requires four top-level roles.
 These are *root*, *timestamp*, *snapshot*, and *targets*.
-The *root* role specifies the public keys of the top-level roles (including its own).
+The *root* role specifies the public cryptographic keys of the top-level roles (including its own).
 The *timestamp* role references the latest *snapshot* and can signify when a new snapshot of the repository is available.
 The *snapshot* role indicates the latest version of all the TUF metadata files (other than *timestamp*).
 The *targets* role lists the available target files (in our case, it will be all files on PyPI under the /simple and /packages directories).
 Each top-level role will serve its responsibilities without exception.

 Figure 1 provides an overview of the roles available within PyPI, which includes the top-level roles and the roles delegated by *targets*.
 The figure